Posted: Wed, Aug 31 2011, 5:52 pm Post subject: re: Which words/phrases drive you crazy? Here are some to st

 Moreover, they convey absolutely no information whatsoever.
 Since I'm fairly sure that your child isn't a tasty treat. what is it that you want to say about him?
 That she's a squeezably chubby baby?
 A precocious toddler who makes many amusing comments and observations?
 He's cute?
-Then SAY IT. _________________ what if I were Romeo in black jeans
+Then SAY IT. _________________ To keep in silence I resigned

 Some that I can't stand:

 -she fell pregnant (you don't fall pregnant. you become pregnant.)

 -I could care less (if you could care less, that means that you do care.
 If you mean to say that you don't care, you say "I couldn't care less").

 I know there are more, but they don't come to mind right now.
 I'll post them later.

 Fell pregnant is a British turn of phrase, AFAIK.
 I can't hold that against away.
 But caring less?
 Absolutely!

 And when people ask me, The kids good?, I say, b"H they're fine but good is a moral judgment and I can only pray.